playfulcorgi/faas-node/README.md

 In production, it may be a better to stop watching the handler's directory.

-## Example Docker Image Using FN As Base
+## Example Docker Image Using f-n As Base

-This image will run `npm run watch` inside /app to generate dist/index.js and tell FN to watch dist for changes.
-FN calls the command provided as CMD in Docker in the background while running the FaaS server in the foreground.
+This image will run `npm run watch` inside /app to generate dist/index.js and tell f-n to watch dist for changes. f-n calls the command provided as CMD in Docker in the background while running the FaaS server in the foreground.

 ```dockerfile
 FROM playfulcorgi/faas-node